 To load your brush with a cream shaving soap perform the following.

-Scoop up and apply a portion of cream approximately the size of a pea to the top of the bristles.
-You can use your finger, the handle end of your toothbrush, or be a real gentleman and use a “snurdle”.
+- Scoop up and apply a portion of cream approximately the size of a pea to the top of the bristles.
+You can use your finger, the handle end of your toothbrush, or use a “snurdle”.